MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-call-analytics-to-troubleshoot-poor-call-quality.md

 description: "Use per-user call analytics details about devices, networks, and connectivity to troubleshoot user problems with Microsoft Teams calls and meetings."
 ---

-# Use per-usr call analytics to troubleshoot poor call quality
+# Use per-user call analytics to troubleshoot poor call quality

 Per-user call analytics helps you troubleshoot call or connection problems with Microsoft Teams.
 You can see detailed information about the devices, networks, and connectivity for the calls and meetings of each user in your Office 365 account.
 If you upload building, site, and tenant information, it will also be shown for each call and session.
 Use this information to help you figure out why a user had a poor call or meeting experience.